Articles

 Keeping sandboxes in sync requires a holistic approach, optimizing all aspects of the software development lifecycle, starting with the people, then the process and, finally, the tools.
 If these three pieces of the puzzle are not aligned, it will create challenges that can ultimately lead to an environment maintenance nightmare.

-The root of these challenges lies in the issue of conflicting metadata changes made by different team members across multiple sandboxes and then keeping track of these changes.
+The root of these challenges lies in the issue of conflicting metadata types changed by different team members across multiple sandboxes and then keeping track of these changes to a shared codebase.
 When there are disparate versions of the same component in different environments, merge conflicts occur in higher environments.
-At the same time, developers work on features that are out of sync with the version that’s in production.
+At the same time, developers work on features in a new sandbox that are out of sync with the existing sandbox that’s in production.
 This can lead to changes being made directly in higher-level environments rather than at the developer sandbox level, which causes further inconsistencies and costly delays.

 Defining a Best Practice Environment Strategy